Tight Quantum Lower Bound for Approximate Counting with Quantum States: Introduction

-With Lemmas~~\ref{lem:CoeffsUnderA}--\ref{lem:DeltaINorm} at our disposal, the proof of our lower bound is relatively concise and direct.
-We believe that similar estimations can be helpful for other problems involving oracles that prepare uniform superpositions over some unstructured set.
+With Lemmata~\ref{lem:CoeffsUnderA}--\ref{lem:DeltaINorm} at our disposal, the proof of our lower bound is relatively concise and direct.
+We believe that similar estimates can be helpful for other problems involving oracles that prepare uniform superpositions over some unstructured set.
+Our approach to representation theory of the symmetric group follow a clear pattern, and can be used to analyse other related modules.

+Let us mention one open problem here.
+In the $k$-fold search problem, the input $x$ is a set of size $k$, and the task is to output $x$.
+We are interested in trade-offs between different resources, as defined in this paper, \emph{and the success probability}.
+This problem is solved for the membership oracle by Klauck, \v Spalek, and de Wolf~\cite{klauck:kFoldedSearch} using the polynomial method, and by Ambainis~\cite{ambainis:kFoldedSearch} using a variant of the adversary method.
+A recent paper~\cite{belovs:couponCollector} is a preliminary step in that direction.

+One complication is that our techniques are not well-suited for problems with small success probability.
+We are using a variant of the so-called \emph{additive} adversary, which is not capable of proving better-than-linear dependence on the success probability~\cite{spalek:multiplicative}.
+Therefore, one might require generalisation of the techniques in~\cite{belovs:variations} to allow small success probability and reformulation of the techniques of the current paper to fit that generalisation.
+Let us note that the ideas from the aforementioned proof by Ambainis~\cite{ambainis:kFoldedSearch} were later generalised by \v Spalek into a \emph{multiplicative} version of the adversary bound~\cite{spalek:multiplicative}, suited for small success probabilities.
+It is not clear at the moment how to merge the ideas of \v Spalek with our techniques.

+Finally, the version of the adversary bound for several input oracles used in this paper inspired formulation of quantum Las Vegas query complexity in~\cite{belovs:LasVegas, belovs:transducers}.